lachlanRolley98/getLocalTime/README.md

-Don't push changes to this repository directly.

-Don't change the repository via the web interface

-Submit your work using give, and it will be automatically pushed to this repository.
+Basically this code knows the current time where you are,

+give it another state and it will tell you the time there.